Solmazsoltani/udacity-fsnd-capstone-solmaz/README.md

-# Casting Agency Project
+# Sells Agency Project
 Udacity Full-Stack Web Developer Nanodegree Program Capstone Project

 ## Project Motivation
-The Casting Agency Project models a company that is responsible for creating movies and managing and assigning actors to those movies.
+The Sells Agency Project models a company that is responsible for creating Autos and managing and assigning Buyers to those Autos.
 You are an Executive Producer within the company and are creating a system to simplify and streamline your process.

 This project is simply a workspace for practicing and showcasing different set of skills related with web development.
 These include data modelling, API design, authentication and authorization and cloud deployment.